pascalj/disgo/README.md

 ## Client callbacks

-The Javascript disgo provides works but you might want to tweak it a little bit.
+The Javascript Disgo provides works but you might want to tweak it a little bit.
 For example, you might want to display fancy error messages or animate a new comment.
 For that purpose there are some callbacks:

 - `onSubmitError(status, result, xhr, form)`
 - `onSubmitSuccess(status, result, xhr, form)`